A compiled and categorised list of Cover4Cycles most frequently asked questions

 If you are staying in the UK on a visa, you can be covered as long as your policy ends before your visa expires.

 Please note, your lock must be an approved lock from the appropriate SoldSecure rating.
-Find our list of approved locks here.
+Find out more about approved locks here.

 You can find the full policy wording via the navigation bar under ‘Docs’.
-We recommend you read it before purchasing you know what your Cover4Cycles policy covers and how it works.
+We recommend you read it before purchasing your Cover4Cycles policy to understand the cover and how it works.

 If you are already a policyholder, the policy wording was emailed to the email address you provided at time of purchase.